stereum-dev/ethereum-node-web-docs/docs/02-guides/02-installation/01-use-case-guides/03-node-operator/lido/02-lido-sdvtm-ssv.md

 ### Step 5: Create SAFE Multisig with your cluster

 Once all addresses are verified, the **cluster coordinator** will create a 5/7 threshold SAFE Multisig.
 The Multisig will use each member's individual manager address on Holesky.
+When the SAFE is created, the **cluster coordinator** should share SAFE Holesky URL for your cluster to review (tag them to make sure they can connect) and tag @kimonsh.
+This address will be your cluster’s representation in the Lido Node Operator Registry on Holesky.

 ### Step 6: Register Your Cluster